Bellavene/findger/README.md

 # findger
-Ranger plugin that adds support for macos Finder.
+A [Ranger](https://github.com/ranger/ranger) plugin that adds support for macos Finder.
 Best used along with auto tiling window manager.
 Uses finder to preview virtually anything, the rest depends on quicklook plugins you use.

 Features:
 ```